Kusmierek/todo-list/README.md

 # To-do list

 This is my first project created with React.
 This is to-do list, in which user can add quests and delete them.
-I am planning to add editting and dates of quests.
+I am planning to add editing and dates of quests.

 ## Available Scripts